Application for the Guaranteed Admission Program for Pharmacy

 You may track the status of your supporting documents by logging into our status page.
 Please refer to your email confirmation for instructions on how to visit the status page.
 The Honors College will retrieve your test scores as well as your official high school transcript from your VCU Common Application sent into the Office of Admissions.
 You do not need to send separate copies to the Honors College.

-SAT scores of at least 1330 (critical reading and math; all in one sitting) or a 29 ACT composite score must be received by the Nov.
-15 deadline.
+SAT scores of at least 1330 (critical reading and math; all in one sitting) or a 29 ACT composite score must be received by the November 15 deadline.
 November SAT or ACT scores of the year of application will not be considered.
 The SAT code for VCU is 5570, and the ACT code for VCU is 4379.
 Please note: Submission of test scores remains a requirement for all Guaranteed Admission Programs.

-The Guaranteed Admission Program for Pharmacy application opens after Labor Day.
+The Guaranteed Admission Program for Pharmacy application opens in early August.

 A completed application must include a minimum of two, and a maximum of four, letters of recommendation.
 We suggest that one of these letters come from your school counselor and, if you have volunteer and/or paid work in a healthcare environment, one from your supervisor.
 These letters should include, but are not limited to, statements about your ability as a student, potential as a health professional, and extracurricular activities in your school and community.